woerzberger/website.hugo/content/home/teaching.md

 +++

-I give/gave diverse lectures and lab courses at Technische Hochschule Köln dealing with software architectures, software engineering and cloud computing.
+I give/gave diverse courses at Technische Hochschule Köln dealing with distributed systems architectures, software engineering and cloud computing.

-including topics like

-[**Large and Cloud-based Software Systemes**](https://f07-studieninfo.web.th-koeln.de/f07wiki/bin/view/F07_Studium/MaTIN2012_LCSS.html) in [Computer Science & Engineering (Master's program)](https://th-koeln.de/matin) including topics like
+[**Large and Cloud-based Software Systemes**](https://f07-studieninfo.web.th-koeln.de/f07wiki/bin/view/F07_Studium/MaTIN2012_LCSS.html) in [Computer Science & Engineering (Master's program)](https://th-koeln.de/matin) has its own [Lecture Notes](https://gitlab.com/rwoerzbe/public/-/raw/main/LCSS_Lecture_Notes.pdf?ref_type=heads) and includes topics like

 - _Software Systems_: definition and some basic terms
     - Stakeholders: The whole plethora of stakeholder groups and their numerous interests in large projects.
 - _Quality Attributes_
     - _Performance_: What makes my system slow?
 What workload do I have to deal with?
 Why is often latency a bigger problem than throughput?
 Why is it bad idea to fully utilize my system?
 How can I scale my system?
     - _Dependability_: How can I increase my system’s availability?
 How can I make my system resilient to faults?
 Why do I have to trade availability for consistency and vice versa?
-    - _Quality Attribute Maintainability_: What is maintainability?
+    - _Maintainability_: What is maintainability?
 What fundamental cognitive mechanism drive the perception of a code base’s maintainability?
     - _Security_: How can I describe security properties?
 What are the aspects of security?
 What are common threats for (web based) systems?
 - _Design_
     - _Trade-offs_: Why is there no silver bullet in system architecture?